acl-services/paprika/.changeset/neat-baboons-jump.md

 "@paprika/helpers": minor
 ---

-Add the `options` prop to support lodash debounce options
+Add the `options` prop on `useCallbackDebouncer` to support lodash debounce options